HugoMany/MLPadelProject/Visualization/README.md

-"""
-This script generates and saves various visualizations related to sound and vibration data analysis.
 The visualizations include:

 1. `AllPeaks_Provided_to_the_model_Sound_Age.png`: Displays all detected peaks in the sound data provided to the model, categorized by age.